 DigiCert will require 3072-bit keys or larger for new or renewed code signing certificates starting on May 27, 2021.
 You should speak with your DigiCert account representative about making the transition before May 27.
 However, certificates issued prior to May 27 will remain valid until they expire.
 After that date, any reissues, renewals or new certificates must have a minimum of 3072-bit RSA.

 At DigiCert, we agree that this is a positive move for security and complies with coming industry standards.
 However, we understand the burden it puts on customers to make the change.
-To make migration as easy as possible, we recommend you take advantage of DigiCert® Secure Software Manager, which aligns with the new requirements without the need for hardware.
-Additionally, since it is built on DigiCert ONE™, Secure Software Manager can support full automation of code signing so that signing can be scripted and integrated with developer build tools, such as Jenkins and Azure.
+To make migration as easy as possible, we recommend you take advantage of DigiCert® Software Trust Manager, which aligns with the new requirements without the need for hardware.
+Additionally, since it is built on DigiCert ONE™, DigiCert Software Trust Manager can support full automation of code signing so that signing can be scripted and integrated with developer build tools, such as Jenkins and Azure.